Jose Compean: Trial and aftermath

 The two officers were arrested after the drug smuggler, Osvaldo Aldrete Dávila, filed a complaint against them.
 After a two-week jury trial, Compeán was found guilty on 11 counts, including discharging a firearm during the commission of a violent crime, which by itself carries a federally mandated 10-year minimum sentence.
 Without that charge, both agents involved would have received far shorter sentences.
 Instead, Compeán was sentenced to 12 years in prison, and his partner, Ignacio Ramos, was sentenced to 11 years in prison.
 Aldrete Dávila was granted immunity to testify against the two agents and received six border crossing visas to come to the United States and testify.

 The arrest, trial, conviction and imprisonment of Compeán and Ramos has created a firestorm of controversy from those opposing illegal immigration.
 Efforts have been launched in the United States Congress calling on President George W. Bush to pardon the two men.
 On 2007-12-06 a resolution was introduced in the Congress seeking to commute their sentences.

 On November 15, 2007, Aldrete Dávila, the man shot by Ramos, was arrested at a border crossing in El Paso, Texas.
 A sealed indictment had been issued for his arrest on a variety of drug smuggling charges.
 According to the indictment, his alleged crimes occurred after he testified for the United States against the agents.
 If convicted he faces up to 40 years in prison.

 Appeals

 The two men appealed their case to the 5th U.S. Circuit Court of Appeals in New Orleans.
 On 28 July 2008 the Fifth Circuit court of appeals rejected the appeals of both Ramos and Compean.

 Attorneys for Compeán and Ramos argued, that among other factors, Aldrete Dávila was improperly allowed to assert his rights against self-incrimination in the trial.

 They charged that in the written immunity deal with prosecutors, he was given immunity against any charges thus removing the possibility of self-incrimination during Compeán's trial.

 During oral arguments before the three-judge appeals panel, Judge E. Grady Jolly remarked that "For some reason, this one got out of hand it seems to me ...
 It does seem to me like the government overreacted here."

-Disposition (Sentence Commuted)
+Disposition (sentence commuted)

-On January 19, 2009, President Bush commuted the sentences of Jose Compean and Ignacio Ramos.
+On January 19, 2009, President Bush commuted the sentences of José Compeán and Ignacio Ramos.